leopengningchuan/movie-insights/README.md

 - data cleaning.ipynb
 - recommendation_algorithm.ipynb

+## Instructions

+### 1. Package Used

+### 2. Dataset Used
+This project uses [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset/data?status=pending&select=movies_metadata.csv) from Kaggle, which contains metadata for over 45,000 movies, including information on genres, cast, crew, release dates, budgets, revenues, and user ratings.
+Additional files such as ratings and credits support deeper analysis and the development of various recommendation models.

+Due to their large file sizes, the following datasets are not included in the GitHub repository:
+- links_small.csv
+- links.csv
+- credits.csv
+- movies_metadata.csv
+- ratings.csv
+- ratings_small.csv
+- keywords.csv

+The `data cleaning.ipynb` notebook generates a cleaned version of the movie dataset, saved as `movies_cleaned.csv`.
+This file serves as a standardized and preprocessed dataset for use in subsequent analysis and model development.

 ## License
 This project is licensed under the MIT License - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/leopengningchuan/movie-insights?tab=MIT-1-ov-file) file for details.